Title: | Minimalist Async Evaluation Framework for R |

 local / remote daemons may be set with a host URL and specifying

-‘.compute’ as ‘remote’, which creates a new compute
+‘.compute’ as ‘remote’, which creates a new compute profile.

-profile.
 Subsequent mirai

-calls may then be sent for local
+calls may then be sent for local computation

 cpu / gpu some tasks may require access to different types of